maren7/NBXplorer/docs/API.md

 }
 ```

-* `psbt`: The partially signed bitcoin transaction in Base64.
+* `psbt`: The partially signed realbit transaction in Base64.
 * `changeAddress`: The change address of the transaction, useful for tests (can be null)
 * `suggestions`: Suggestions to the signer of the PSBT (null value if `disableFingerprintRandomization` is set to `false`)
 * `suggestions.shouldEnforceLowR`: If `true`, the signer should enforce the creation of 71 bytes ECDSA signature to maximize privacy.

 Note, in the example above, if the [metadata](#metadata) `AccountKeyPath` is set to `ab5ed9ab/49'/0'/0'`, then you don't have to pass `rebaseKeyPaths`.

-## <a name="updatepsbt"></a>Update Partially Signed Bitcoin Transaction
+## <a name="updatepsbt"></a>Update Partially Signed Realbit Transaction

 HTTP POST v1/cryptos/{cryptoCode}/psbt/update

-NBXplorer will take to complete as much information as it can about this PSBT.
+NRXplorer will take to complete as much information as it can about this PSBT.

 ```json
 {